MelonKony/millmint/content/factbook/bulletin/lots.md

 ---
-title: One Person One Factory
+title: One Person, One Factory
-fulltitle: One Person One Factory
+fulltitle: One Person, One Factory
 icon: 🏭
 logo:
 image: